AIVA-3112/aivafront/BLOB_STORAGE_INTEGRATION.md

 A dedicated service (`WorkspaceStorageService`) handles all blob storage operations for workspaces:

-- `createWorkspaceContainer(workspaceId, workspaceName)`: Creates a container for a workspace
+- `createWorkspaceFolder(workspaceId, workspaceName)`: Creates a folder for a workspace within the main container
-- `deleteWorkspaceContainer(workspaceId)`: Deletes a workspace's container
+- `deleteWorkspaceFolder(workspaceId, workspaceName)`: Deletes a workspace's folder and all its contents
-- `containerExists(workspaceId)`: Checks if a container exists
+- `folderExists(workspaceId, workspaceName)`: Checks if a workspace folder exists
-- `listWorkspaceBlobs(workspaceId)`: Lists all blobs in a workspace container
+- `listWorkspaceBlobs(workspaceId, workspaceName)`: Lists all blobs in a workspace folder
+- `getWorkspaceFolderName(workspaceId, workspaceName)`: Gets the workspace folder name used for Azure Search index

+### AzureSearchService

+A dedicated service (`AzureSearchService`) handles all Azure AI Search operations:

+- `createWorkspaceIndex(indexName)`: Creates a search index for a workspace
+- `deleteWorkspaceIndex(indexName)`: Deletes a workspace's search index
+- `indexExists(indexName)`: Checks if a search index exists
+- `indexDocument(indexName, document)`: Indexes a document in the search index
+- `searchDocuments(indexName, searchText, filter)`: Searches for documents in a workspace index

 ## Testing